 I’ve thought about this topic a lot lately because my time was increasingly being filled up with things I would rather not be doing, and I was tired of unfinished projects around my apartment.

 Instead of building everything from scratch (which is my first inclination), I found inexpensive substitutes and splurged here and there.
 The result?
 I still have unfinished projects, but the list is shorter and more manageable.
-I now have time to pursue more fun blog projects (and my craft book!).
+I now have time to pursue more fun blog projects.
 And my apartment already feels like a home.

 So you tell me, why — and what — do you DIY?
 What entices you to spend countless hours creating something?